 Mu 56.
 Jazz History.
 9 units (3-0-6); second term.
 This course will examine the history of jazz in America from its roots in the unique confluence of racial and ethnic groups in New Orleans around 1900 to the present.
 The lives and music of major figures such as Robert Johnson, Jelly Roll Morton, Louis Armstrong, Benny Goodman, Duke Ellington, Count Basie, Charlie Parker, Dizzy Gillespie, Thelonius Monk, Miles Davis and others will be explored.
 Instructor: Neenan.

 Mu 57.
 Fundamentals of Music Theory and Elementary Ear Training.
 9 units (3-0-6); first term.
 Basic vocabulary and concepts of music theory (rhythm and pitch notation, intervals, scales, function of key signatures, etc.); development of aural perception via elementary rhythmic and melodic dictation, and sight-singing exercises.
-Not offered 2017–18.
+Instructor: Neenan.
+Not offered 2019–20.

 Mu 58.
-Harmony I. 9 units (3-0-6), third term.
+Harmony I. 9 units (3-0-6), second term.
 Prerequisite: Mu 57 or entrance exam.
 Study of tonal harmony and intermediate music theory; techniques of chord progression, modulation, and melody writing according to common practice; ear training, continued.
 Instructor: Neenan.
+Not offered 2019–20.

 Mu 59.
 Harmony II.
 9 units (3-0-6), third term.
 Prerequisite: Mu 58 or entrance exam.
 More advanced concepts of music theory, including chromatic harmony, and 20th-century procedures relating to selected popular music styles; ear training, continued.
-Not offered 2017–18.
+Instructor: Neenan.
+Not offered 2019–20.